Drug-resistant "white plague" lurks among rich and poor

 TB is a bacterial infection that destroys patients' lung tissue, making them cough and sneeze, and spread germs through the air.
 Anyone with active TB can easily infect another 10 to 15 people a year.

-In 2010, 8.8 million people had TB, and the Geneva-based World Health Organization (WHO) has predicted that more than 2 million people will contract multi-drug resistant TB by 2015.
+In 2010, 8.8 million people had TB, and the Geneva-based World Health Organisation WHO.L has predicted that more than 2 million people will contract multi-drug resistant TB by 2015.
 The worldwide TB death rate currently runs at between two and three people a minute.

 Little surprise, then, that the apparently totally untreatable cases in India have raised international alarm.